Davi9130/frontend-interview-api/README.md

 ## Question 4

 Question 4.
 Please copy and paste your CustomerV3 code.
-Please define a new custom hook `useFetchCustomerResult` in a new file and use it in `CustomerV4.tsx`.
-In this way, you will no longer need to use `useEffect` in `CustomerV4.tsx`.
+Please define a new custom hook `useFetchCustomerResult` in a new file and use it in `CustomerV4.tsx`. `useFetchCustomerResult` fetches the data from the endpoint and handles errors.
+In this way, you will no longer need to call `useEffect` in `CustomerV4.tsx`.

 - Please create a new ts file and define the custom hook `useFetchCustomerResult`.
 - Please do not use `useEffect` in `CustomerV4.tsx`.